Sodium Alendronate – Bisphosphonate Therapy for Osteoporosis

 Indications

-• Osteoporosis in Men: To increase bone mass and prevent fractures.
+• Osteoporosis in Men: to increase bone mass and prevent fractures.

 Dosage and administration